Philosophy and Approach

 The Sense of Place and Story Compass

-To help participants stay oriented in this process, I developed a compass model that brings together four core areas of exploration.
-Each experience may begin at a different point on the compass, but all four dimensions are engaged over time.
+This compass brings together four connected areas of exploration.
+Each program or individual may begin in a different place, but all four dimensions are engaged over time.

-Knowledge of Self: Learning from personal stories, memories, and lived insights.
+Knowledge of Self: Learning from personal stories, memories, and experience.

 Knowledge of Place: Exploring layered histories, cultural narratives, ecological realities, and multiple perspectives.